tskit-dev/tutorials/docs/wfforward.md

 ## Definitions

 Before we can make any progress, we require a few definitions.
 We will focus on the case of diploids, but the concepts used here generalize to any ploidy.
-Actually, things generalize to any mixtures of ploidys if you are willing to do the book-keeping!
+Actually, things generalize to any mixtures of ploidies if you are willing to do the book-keeping!

 A *node* is used to label the birth time of a lineage.
 A node can be described by a tuple, `(id, time)`, where `id` is unique and `time` reflects the birth time of that `id`.
 A *diploid* is a pair of nodes.